tayoky/ceanos/docs/README.md

+# Welcome to the CeanOS Documentation

-## This directory contains everything you need to know about CeanOS (almost).
+This directory contains everything you need to know about CeanOS (well, almost everything).